FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-01/03-async-javascript.md

 ## Learning Objectives

-* Understand and be able to differentiate 'asynchrony', parallelism and concurrency.
+* Understand and be able to differentiate async, parallel and concurrent code.
 * Explain the JavaScript "event loop", and how it interprets the code we write.
 * Distinguish between blocking and non-blocking code (for example, `fs.readFile` versus `fs.readFileSync`).
 * Understand the syntactic and semantic implications of "Callback Hell"